 Health Screenings You Need to Stay Healthy as You Age

-"Depending on how well you take care of yourself, 50 may be the new 30.
-There are a few things that you can do to make sure that you stay 50 years young."
+"Depending on how well you take care of yourself, 50 may be the new 30."

 Aging is a part of life, but it doesn’t mean you have to throw in the towel and just let nature take its course.
 Life certainly does not end when you’re over 50, and for many people, it’s just the beginning.

 However, after you turn 50 you are at greater risk for certain health issues.
 This means you really need to stay on top of your health — but what does that really mean?
 What health screenings do you need?
-Get the health tips you need from Dr. Nancy Lin, PhD, in today’s video to help make sure your next 50 years are even better than your first 50!
+In today's post, Dr. Nancy Lin, PhD, will share tips to help make sure your next 50 years are even better than your first 50!

 - 2:09: Fear and Health Screenings